 - Average callback (attempt) time (median)

-Average time between creation of a callback tasks and first callback attempt on that task.
+Average time between creation of a callback tasks and first callback attempt on that task (excluding tasks that have a completed inbound call before a successful callback).
 It is mostly a reception-driven metric - the quicker the reaction time of reception to callbacks, the lower the median time.
 Thanks to using median calculation, extreme edge-cases of long forgotten tasks should not affect the metric too much.

 - Callback attempts under 10 minutes